$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: elastic scattering off heavier targets

-As it was the case in $^4$He-$^4$He scattering, we observe that dispersive relations are necessary to reproduce data at large angles.
+As it was the case in $^4$He-$^4$He scattering, we find that Kramers-Kronig relations reproduce data at large angles.
 We want to remind the reader that in the calculation of these cross sections there is no parameter fitting.
-Dispersion relations using SG$_\text{p}$ for $^4$He overestimate the magnitude of the minima at intermediate angles, but give the right magnitude at large angles and lead to the right oscillatory pattern when compared to data.
+Using Kramers-Kronig relations with SG$_\text{p}$ for $^4$He overestimates the magnitude of the data between 8$^{\circ}$ and 16$^{\circ}$, but gives the right magnitude at large angles and leads to the right oscillatory pattern when compared to data.

 Note that we have explored a fourth density profile for $^{40}$Ca obtained through Coupled Cluster calculations using N$^2$LO$_\text{sat}$ potentials~\cite{Hage16NatPhys}.
 These calculations give a similar density profile to the RMF density around the surface area, and lead to practically indistinguishable elastic-scattering cross sections.
 This shows that such an observable is not sensitive enough to distinguish the differences between precise nuclear-structure calculations of the density.